emersyx/emersyx_telegram/README.md

 # emersyx_telegram [![Build Status][build-img]][build-url] [![Go Report Card][gorep-img]][gorep-url]

-Telegram receptor and resource for emersyx.
+Telegram bot (i.e. receptor plus resource) for emersyx.

 ## Build

-Source files in `emtg_impl` provide the implementation of the go plugin.
+Source files in `emtg` provide the implementation of the go plugin.
 They have to be built using the command:

 ```
 go build -buildmode=plugin -o emtg.so emtg/*